Vogeltak/maxcrone.org/content/links/2026-05-17-internet-pieces-2.md

 Some links to fresh institutions, a 180 million euro tender from the European Commission, and a European Sovereign Tech Fund.
 And the Joint Research Center, which looks like a fascinating organization that provides evidence-based knowledge to support EU policies (see, e.g., [Supporting science and policy for European digital sovereignty](https://joint-research-centre.ec.europa.eu/projects-and-activities/supporting-science-and-policy-european-digital-sovereignty_en)).
 But Bert emphasizes that there's still not much actually happening.
-Large-scale changes require the buy-in of people across many companies and organzations in the EU.
+Large-scale changes require the buy-in of people across many companies and organizations in the EU.

 ---